readthedocs/readthedocs.org/docs/ethical-advertising.rst

 we understand the `massive downsides`_ of the current advertising industry.
 From malware,
 slow site performance,
-huge databases of your personal data sold to the highest bidder, **we opt out.**
+and huge databases of your personal data sold to the highest bidder.
+**We opt out.**

 The trend in advertising is to have larger and larger ads.
-They should run before your content, they should take over the page, the bigger and flashier the better.
+They should run before your content, they should take over the page, the bigger, weirder, or flashier the better.
 **We opt out.**

 We don't store personal information about you.